Bolivia's president resigns amid election-fraud allegations

 Mexico's government reported Sunday night that 20 members of Bolivia's executive and legislative branches were at the official Mexican residence in the capital seeking asylum.

-Mexican Foreign Secretary Marcelo Ebrard also said on Twitter that Mexico would offer asylum to Morales if should ask for it.
-There was no indication that Morales had done that.
+Mexican Foreign Secretary Marcelo Ebrard also said on Twitter that Mexico would offer asylum to Morales if should ask for it, though there was no indication he had.

-Earlier, Ebrard criticized the involvement of the Bolivian military in the day's events crisis, saying that "we reject it."

-In a tweet, Ebrard said: "Mexico will maintain its position of respect for democracy and institutions.
-Coup no."

-Jennifer Cyr, an associate professor of political science and Latin American studies at the University of Arizona, also voiced concern about the military commander calling on Morales to resign, calling it "extremely troubling" and "sad."

-The OAS report and Morales' acceptance of a new election were positive steps that could have calmed Bolivia's divisions, she said.
-"Now I am not sure what will happen."

-Morales was first elected in 2006 and went on to preside over a commodities-fed economic boom in South America's poorest country.
-The combative former leader of a coca growers union, he paved roads, sent Bolivia's first satellite into space and curbed inflation.
+Morales was elected in 2006 and went on to preside over a commodities-fed economic boom in South America's poorest country.
+The combative former leader of a coca growers union paved roads, sent Bolivia's first satellite into space and curbed inflation.

-But many who were once excited by his fairy-tale rise grew wary of his reluctance to leave power.
+But even many backers eventually grew wary of his reluctance to leave power.

-He ran for a fourth term after refusing to abide by the results of a referendum that upheld term limits for the president.
-He was able to run because Bolivia's constitutional court disallowed such limits.
+He ran for a fourth term after refusing to abide by the results of a referendum that upheld term limits for the president -- restrictions thrown out by a top court critics claimed was stacked in his favour.

 After the Oct.
 20 vote, Morales declared himself the outright winner even before official results indicated he obtained just enough support to avoid a runoff with opposition leader and former President Carlos Mesa.
 A 24-hour lapse in releasing results fueled suspicions of vote-rigging.

-The OAS sent a team to look into the election.
-It called for a new contest with a new electoral tribunal.
+The government accepted an OAS team sent to look into the election, and that group called for a new contest with a new electoral tribunal.

 "Mindful of the heap of observed irregularities, it's not possible to guarantee the integrity of the numbers and give certainty of the results," the OAS said in a statement.